Zoe Williams (writer)

-Zoe Abigail Williams (born 7 August 1973) is a Welsh columnist, journalist, and author.
+Zoe Abigail Williams (born 7 August 1973) is a British columnist, journalist, and author.

 Early life

-Zoe Abigail Williams was born on 7 August 1973 in Hounslow, West London, England.
+Zoe Abigail Williams was born on 7 August 1973 in Hounslow, London.
 Williams was educated at the independent Godolphin and Latymer School for girls in London and read modern history at Lincoln College, Oxford.

-Her father, Mark Williams, was a psychologist, and her mother was a set designer for the BBC.
+Her father, Mark Williams, was a forensic psychologist; he worked at Wandsworth Prison in London.
+Her mother was a set designer for the BBC.
 Her parents separated in 1976 and divorced 20 years later.

-Williams has an older sister, Stacey, and half- and step-siblings from her father's marital and extramarital relationships.
+Williams has an older sister and half- and step-siblings from her father's marital and extramarital relationships.

 Williams said her father was a petty criminal because he committed insurance fraud.

 Writing

-Williams is a lifestyle, wellness and political journalist for The Guardian—with her Fitness in your 40s, family and political columns.
-Her work has also appeared in other publications, including the New Statesman, The Spectator, NOW Magazine, the London Cycling Campaign's magazine London Cyclist, and The Times Literary Supplement.
+Williams is a lifestyle, wellness and political journalist for The Guardian, with her Fitness in your 40s, family and political columns.
+Her work has also appeared in other publications, including the New Statesman, The Spectator, Now, the London Cycling Campaign's magazine London Cyclist, and The Times Literary Supplement.
 She is also a columnist for the London Evening Standard, for which she was a diarist writing about being a single woman in London.
 She reviewed restaurants for The Sunday Telegraph magazine.

 In May 2011, Williams wrote about fare dodging when in her 30s while travelling on London buses.
 She wrote: "I actually had a lot of affection for bendy buses, mainly because evading your fare was so easy that to pay was almost missing the point.
 We used to call it freebussing."

 Political

-In 2014, Williams defended the social policy legacy of former Labour prime minister Tony Blair and denounced those calling him a war criminal, and has strongly condemned the rule of Fidel Castro in Cuba.
+In 2014, Williams defended the social policy legacy of former Labour prime minister Tony Blair and denounced those calling him a war criminal.
+Following the death of Fidel Castro, Williams condemned his rule in Cuba, while imploring her readers to ignore his policies.

 In August 2015, Williams endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 She wrote in The Guardian: "The point is, Corbyn doesn't have to be right about everything; he doesn't have to be certain, and fully costed about everything; he doesn't even have to be responsive and listening to everything.
 This political moment is about breaking open the doors and letting the 21st century in."